MrDweller/as-a-service-framework/README.md

 ```

 This configuration will have the technicians forwarding the event to the endpoint *"http://web-portal/serviceprovider/work-task"*, and waiting to be given a take task command from the web portal, before requesting to be assigned to a work task.

+Also if it is desired to get notifications for customers in the web-portal, setup the [notification-adapter](https://github.com/MrDweller/notifications-adapter) system.
+Certificates for the `notifications-adapter` system can be found in the `./certificates` directory.

 ### SLA system